pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Why 365 Years?**

 The number 365 represents:
-- **One year for each day**: A reminder that dynasty building is a daily practice, not an annual event
+- **One year for each day**: A reminder that Legacy building is a daily practice, not an annual event
 - **Maximum legal perpetuity**: South Dakota allows trusts to exist for 365 years, the longest in the United States
 - **Multi-generational span**: Approximately 12-15 generations, ensuring our vision outlives any single person's memory
 - **Symbolic completeness**: A full cycle, representing the complete transformation from founders to perpetual institution